seqan/seqan/manual/source/Tutorial/GffGtfIO.rst

 -----------

 The class :dox:`GffStream` transparently reads files in both GFF and GTF format.
-When writing, you can select the output format with the third parameter to the constructor :dox:`GffStream` or the function :dox:`GffStream#open open`.
+When writing, you can select the output format with the third parameter to the constructor :dox:`GffStream` or the function :dox:`GffStream#open`.
 When using ``GffStream::GFF``, GFF 3 is used, when using ``GffStream::GTF``, the GTF format.
 The default is to use ``GffStream::GFF``.